Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m2.md

   - "{package}-configure-dump.rpm" in binutils, glibc, and gcc have been provided with “dump_configure“ macro.
 - Build with armv8-a machine option has been added.
 - ASan has been enabled.
-  - Automated build, test with JIRA reporting process have been established.
+  - Automated build, test with JIRA reporting process has been established.
   - Libasansi feature for .NET ASan has been back-ported from Tizen 5.5.

 #### Fixes